mhagger/git-imerge/README.rst

 An incremental merge can be interrupted and resumed arbitrarily, or even pushed to a server to allow somebody else to work on it.

+**git-imerge is experimental!
+If it breaks, you get to keep the pieces.
+For example, it is strongly recommended that you make a clone of your git repository and run the script on the clone rather than the original.
+Feedback and bug reports are welcome!**

 Using results